awsdocs/aws-config-developer-guide/doc_source/looking-up-discovered-resources.md

 # Looking Up Resources That Are Discovered by AWS Config<a name="looking-up-discovered-resources"></a>

 You can use the AWS Config console, AWS CLI, and AWS Config API to look up the resources that AWS Config has taken an inventory of, or *discovered*, including deleted resources and resources that AWS Config is not currently recording\.
 AWS Config discovers supported resource types only\.
-For more information, see [AWS Config Supported AWS Resource Types and Resource Relationships](resource-config-reference.md)\.
+For more information, see [Supported Resource Types](resource-config-reference.md)\.

 ## Looking Up Resources \(AWS Config Console\)<a name="looking-up-resources"></a>